Adenylylation: Endoplasmic reticulum

 The discovery of an animal cell AMPylase, followed by the discovery of its ER localisation and that BiP is a prominent substrate for its activity were important breakthroughs.
-BiP (also known as Grp78) had long been known to undergo an inactivating post-translational modification, but it nature remain elusive.
+BiP (also known as Grp78) had long been known to undergo an inactivating post-translational modification, but its nature remained elusive.
 Widely assumed to be ADP-ribosylation, it turns out to be FICD-mediated AMPylation, as inactivating the FICD gene in cells abolished all measurable post-translational modification of BiP.

 BiP is an ER-localised protein chaperone whose activity is tightly regulated at the transcriptional level via a gene-expression program known as the Unfolded Protein Response (UPR).
 The UPR is a homeostatic process that couples the transcription rate of BiP (and many other proteins) to the burden of unfolded proteins in the ER (so-called ER stress) to help maintain ER proteostasis.
 AMPylation adds another rapid post-translational layer of control of BiP's activity, as modification of Thr518 of BiP's substrate-binding domain with an AMP locks the chaperone into an inactive conformation.
 This modification is selectively deployed as ER stress wanes, to inactivate surplus BiP.
 However, as ER stress rises again, the same enzyme, FICD, catalyses the opposite reaction, BiP de-AMPylation.

 An understanding of the structural basis of BiP AMPylation and de-AMPylation is gradually emerging, as are clues to the allostery that might regulate the switch in FICD's activity but important details of this process as it occurs in cells remain to be discovered.

 The role of FICD in BiP AMPylation (and de-AMPylation) on Thr518 is well supported by biochemical and structural studies.
 Evidence has also been presented that in some circumstances FICD may AMPylate a different residue, Thr366 in BiP's nucleotide binding domain.